-A far more sophisticated and nuanced approach is to consult the ESG metrics (which stands for Environmental, Social and Governance) to identify potential investment opportunities.
+A far more sophisticated and nuanced approach is to consult the ESG metrics (Environmental, Social, and Governance) to identify potential investment opportunities.

-Each company gets an ESG score based on their adherence to these three criteria:
+Each company gets an ESG score based on its adherence to these three criteria:

 - Environmental: The environmental criteria look at a company’s compliance with global and local environmental standards and regulations.
 It tracks how well a company conserves natural resources, reduces toxic emissions, limits wastefulness, disposes of hazardous waste, and treats animals.

-- Social: This tracks how a company manages relationships with their vendors, customers, employees and the communities it operates in.
+- Social: This tracks how a company manages relationships with its vendors, customers, employees, and the communities it operates in.
 Do they work with suppliers that are also good corporate citizens?
 Do they ensure safe working conditions for their employees?
 Do they support local communities?

 Sadly, no company gets a perfect score in every category.
 So it comes down to prioritizing companies whose social values and ideals most closely align with your own.

 Investing responsibly is a reward in of itself, but here are a few other ways you could derive benefits from it: